lauslim12/provisions/README.md

 make update-npm
 ```

+Updates have to be done inside the `provisions` folder.

 ## Manual Configurations

 After you have configured everything in your system, it's time to do some manual works.
+Make sure you are in `~/Projects/provisions` folder in case you want to run `sh` or `make` commands.

 Configure MacOS: